 I Have Bad Credit, Can I Use An FHA Home Loan?

-FHA loans are not just for 1st time homeowners.
-An FHA loan is a great low cost way for move up buyers to get a safe and secure 15 year or 30 year fixed rate loan even if they happen to have damaged credit and not much money in the bank.
+FHA loans are not just for first-time homeowners.
+For those that qualify, an FHA loan is often a great low cost way for move-up buyers to get a safe and secure 15 year or 30 year fixed rate loan even if they happen to have damaged credit and/or not much money in the bank.
+Although not every borrower will qualify, the FHA program has lower qualifying standards (580 mid FICO score) than a conventional mortgage.

 What Kind Of Property Can I Buy Using An FHA Home Loan?